ROCm/HIP/docs/how-to/hip_porting_driver_api.md

-# Porting CUDA Driver API
+# Porting CUDA driver API projects

 ## Introduction to the CUDA Driver and Runtime APIs
-CUDA provides a separate CUDA Driver and Runtime APIs.
+CUDA provides a separate CUDA Driver API and Runtime APIs.
 The two APIs have significant overlap in functionality:
 - Both APIs support events, streams, memory management, memory copy, and error handling.
 - Both APIs deliver similar performance.
 - Driver APIs calls begin with the prefix `cu` while Runtime APIs begin with the prefix `cuda`.
-For example, the Driver API API contains `cuEventCreate` while the Runtime API contains `cudaEventCreate`, with similar functionality.
+For example, the Driver API contains `cuEventCreate` while the Runtime API contains `cudaEventCreate`, with similar functionality.
 - The Driver API defines a different but largely overlapping error code space than the Runtime API, and uses a different coding convention.
 For example, Driver API defines `CUDA_ERROR_INVALID_VALUE` while the Runtime API defines `cudaErrorInvalidValue`